 - If the network type for both the ECS instance and the ApsaraDB for Redis instance is VPC, these instances must be deployed in the same VPC.
 Otherwise, they cannot communicate with each other through an internal network.

 - You can switch the network type of an ApsaraDB for Redis instance from classic network to VPC.
 However, you cannot switch the network type of an ApsaraDB for Redis instance from VPC to classic network.
-For more information, see Switch to VPC network.
+For more information, see Change the network type from classic network to VPC.

 VPC Select a VPC in which you want to create the ApsaraDB for Redis instance.
-For more information about VPC, see Create a VPC.
+For more information about VPCs, see .
 VSwitch Select a vSwitch for the VPC.
-If no vSwitches are created for the VPC in the current zone, see Create a vSwitch.
+If no vSwitches are created for the VPC in the current zone, see Work with vSwitches.
 Edition

 - Community Edition: This edition is compatible with the Redis protocol and provides database solutions that use both memory and disks.

-- Enhanced Edition: This edition is developed on the basis of ApsaraDB for Redis Community Edition and has been optimized in terms of performance, storage, and data schemas.
+- Enhanced Edition: This edition is developed based on the ApsaraDB for Redis Community Edition and is optimized for performance, storage, and data schemas.
 For more information, see Overview.

 Series Enhanced Performance: uses a multi-threading model.
 This parameter is available only if Edition is set to Enhanced Edition.
 The performance of this series is three times that of a Community Edition instance of the same specification.
 It also provides multiple data schema modules to simplify development.
 For more information, see Performance-enhanced instances.
-Version The major version of the ApsaraDB for Redis database engine.Note The instances that run Redis 2.8 will soon be phased out.
+Version The major version of the ApsaraDB for Redis database engine.Note The instances that use Redis 2.8 are to be phased out.
 We recommend that you create an instance that uses the latest version to use more features and achieve stable performance.
 Architecture Type

 - Cluster: eliminates the performance bottleneck that is caused by a single-threading model.
 You can use the instances to process large-capacity or high-performance workloads.